elastic/ecs/rfcs/0000-rfc-session.md

     - name: id
       level: extended
       type: Session id
-      description: The id field is meant to contain a locall significant identifier for the session as provided by the observer or host reporting the session.
+      description: The id field is meant to contain a locally significant identifier for the session as provided by the observer or host reporting the session.
 If no id is provided this field can remain blank, or a hash function similar to network.community_id can be used to discretely identify sessions from unique values.

       example: 7635344
 ```